1924 Auckland Rugby League season: United Suburbs club formation

 At the Auckland Rugby League meeting of April 2 the affiliation of the United Suburbs club was approved.
 Their club colours were gold with a black badge.
 Two weeks later at the management committee meeting their colours were registered however they were now maroon and gold.

+New Lynn club formation

+A club was also formed at New Lynn in early March.
+They only lasted until around 1930 however and are not the present day New Lynn Stags club.
+They played around the Kelston area opposite the present day Kelston Shopping Centre, possibly at the site of present day Kelston Girls College.
+At their formation meeting the Auckland chairman, Mr. W.J.
+Hammill was present along with A. Powell from the New Zealand Council (rugby league).
+The following officers were elected:- Patron, hon.
+Christopher James Parr; vice patron, Mr. Albert Crum, senr.; president, Mr. C.F.
+Gardiner; secretary and delegate to the league, Mr. Colin Crum; treasurer, Mr. Mathieson; auditor, Mr. Ivan Culpan; management committee, Messrs.
+T. Brown and R. Brown, in addition to the chairman, secretary and treasurer.
+They decided to enter three teams in junior grades though ultimately fielded 2 sides in the 3rd and 5th grades.
+The Tahurangi/Crum Park in nearby Titirangi is named after Albert Crum who was a well known figure in the New Lynn pottery industry.

 Goals from marks

 At the ARL Management Committee meeting on 13 August, the Referee's Association reported that goals from marks would no longer be permitted.
 This rule would come into place from Saturday, 23 August onwards.

 Monteith Shield (1st grade championship)

-A record nine teams competed in the First Grade competition in 1924 with the addition of the Mangere and Ellerslie senior teams.
+A record nine teams competed in the First Grade competition in 1924 with the addition of the Māngere United and Ellerslie senior teams.
 Mangere had their colours registered as green and black.
 It was initially decided that after the first round the bottom three teams would drop out of the competition for the second round.
-At the end of the first round these teams were Mangere, and Ellerslie.
+At the end of the first round these teams were Māngere United, and Ellerslie.
 However, this was later rescinded and all teams remained in the competition until the end of the season.